-For some of us, the thought of having party conversations with people we might not know fills us with dread, but it doesn’t have to!
+For some of us, the thought of being social and having party conversations with people we might not know fills us with dread, but it doesn’t have to!
 Here are some tips to finesse your way through your next event.

 The Quest for Quality Party Conversations